When the gun sounds to start the New York City Marathon this November, every step, every breath I take will have a purpose:

 Their mission – to educate people about epilepsy, to help them adjust to their new lives, to provide physical and emotional support to those with the condition and their families – is a story in search of an ending.
 And that ending is a cure.

 I’ve also found a way to merge my passion for an epilepsy cure with a program that allows me to do what I love to do – and that’s run.
 Athletes vs. Epilepsy is a nationwide program for athletes, coaches and fans that does a phenomenal job of raising awareness and embodying the message that people with epilepsy can live their lives to the fullest.
-Through this incredible organization, I was recently chosen to be one of eight Epilepsy Foundation representatives in the 2015 New York City Marathon.
+Through this incredible organization, I was recently chosen to be one of eight Epilepsy Alliance representatives in the 2015 New York City Marathon.

 Dealing with epilepsy is an ongoing battle.
 Despite medications, I still experience seizures, even while running, and have the bruises and scrapes to prove it.
 Fellow runners sometimes need to help me across the finish line.
 All that said, epilepsy may periodically slow me up, but it will never stop me.